 Puppies and kittens will receive a series of vaccinations beginning at around 9 weeks of age.
 In the case of kittens, they will receive a series of three “kitten shots” using a combination vaccine that protects against rhinotracheitis, calici virus, and panleukopenia.
 They will also be screened for the feline leukemia virus and feline immunodeficiency virus.
 If kittens are likely to have exposure to the outdoors or other cats, then it’s recommended that they receive the feline leukemia vaccine.
 It’s typically given at 10-13 weeks of age, with a booster following three weeks later.
 The rabies vaccine will be administered at the same appointment as the third kitten shot.

 Puppies will receive a series of three distemper combination immunizations (“puppy shots”), and these are given three weeks apart.
-These vaccinations help to protect your puppy against a number of viral, highly contagious, and potentially fatal diseases including hepatitis, parvo, and parainfluenza.
-Typically a one-year rabies vaccination is administered at the same appointment as the third puppy shot.
+These vaccinations help to protect your puppy against a number of viral, highly contagious, and potentially fatal diseases including Hepatitis, Parvovirus, and Parainfluenza.

-Two additional vaccines are also recommended, depending upon the puppy’s lifestyle.
-The bordetella vaccine protects canines against kennel cough.
+Three additional vaccines are also recommended, depending upon the puppy’s lifestyle.
+The Bordetella vaccine protects canines against Kennel Cough, a highly contagious upper respiratory infection in dogs.
 Puppies who are likely to go to the groomer, dog park, or kennel (after receiving all of their booster vaccines) should receive this vaccine.
 A Lyme vaccination is recommended for puppies that spend a lot of time outdoors or live in areas that are wooded or have tall grasses.
-Bordetella and Lyme vaccines are typically given between 16-21 weeks of age, and a booster shot is administered three weeks after the initial immunization.
+A Leptospirosis vaccination is recommended for all dogs that go outside, even if just for leash walks.
+The disease is spread via skin contact or ingestion of the urine of infected domestic animals and wildlife, and has potential to cause quite serious health.
+Bordetella, Lyme, and Leptospirosis vaccines are typically given between 16-21 weeks of age, and a booster is administered three weeks after the initial immunization.

 Once your puppy has completed his or her series of vaccinations, it is important to begin socializing with people and with other animals.
 This will put your puppy on the path to sound emotional health, and it can help prevent future issues with fear, aggression, and owner possessiveness.